-One of the key standout pieces in a man’s wardrobe is his choice of wristwatch.
+One of the key standout pieces in a man’s wardrobe is his choice of a wristwatch.
 Since it’s one of the few pieces of jewelry that most men feel comfortable wearing — beyond a wedding or class ring — it’s also one of the few ways that they can truly express themselves.
 Is he serious or playful?
 A modernist or a classicist?
 Adventuresome or calculating?
-In line with that, there are thousands of watch categories available, ranging from variations on the internal works themselves to functional history to designer whim to sometimes quite costly materials themselves.
+Given that, there are thousands of watch categories available, ranging from variations on the internal works themselves to functional history to designer whim to sometimes quite costly materials themselves.
 Like most accessories, we think it’s best to develop a watch wardrobe, having one or two that are great for everyday wear, some for special occasions, and others for sport or workouts.

 Bear Grylls Survival LAND 3782 Series

-One doesn’t become an OBE (Most Excellent Order of the British Empire: basically a knight) without working hard for Queen and country; and Bear Grylls — former Special Air Services trooper, survivalist, adventurer, and television star — is one of the toughest humans out there.
+One doesn’t become an OBE (Most Excellent Order of the British Empire: basically a knight) without working hard for Queen and country; and Bear Grylls — former Special Air Services trooper, survivalist, adventurer, and TV star — is one of the toughest humans out there.
 This Grylls-inspired Luminox features a compass, a ruler embossed on the strap, and a tough-as-nails yet lightweight Carbonox case.

 Audemars Piguet Royal Oak Offshore Automatic Watch